 Natively, iMovie handles most commonly-used video codecs, including DV, MPEG-2, MPEG-4, H.264, and AIC.
-If your video file contains an incompatible video codec, you will either not load into iMove via File > Import > Movie, or will encounter playback issues after import.
+If your video file contains an incompatible video codec, you will either not load into iMove via "File" >" Import" > "Movie", or will encounter playback issues after import.
 In this case, you may need to convert the video file to a QuickTime movie that is very iMovie friendly.
-You can use Pavtube HD Video Converter for Mac to convert many types of video files.
-This conversion application is not manufactured by Apple, but it features optimized format profile for iMovie, and is good at converting your files to a format optimized for iPhone, iPod, Apple TV, or a variety of other devices.
-It supports batch conversion and makes full use of your CPU cores, so it takes much less conversion time than other similar programs for Mac.

 In order to identify a video's codec, open the video file in QuickTime Player and choose "Show Movie Inspector" from the "Window" menu.

-Back to the point, in order to convert QuickTime movies for iMovie, simply follow the steps below:
+Convert QuickTime movies for iMovie, simply follow the steps below

-1. Getting your files ready to do conversion
+Step 1.
+Get your files ready to do conversion

 A popup dialogue box will appear as soon as the conversion completed.
-You can click “Open output folder” to retrieve the converted QuickTime files for using with iMovie.
+You can click "Open output folder" to retrieve the converted QuickTime files for using in iMovie.